 The Gods Can Handle Our Anger

-It’s okay to be angry or upset with the gods, and it’s okay for us to tell Them so as well.
+It’s okay to be angry or upset with the Gods, and it’s okay for us to tell Them so as well.

 A very good friend of mine occasionally becomes profoundly angry with Set and/or the other Netjeru for not saving them from the horrific things they endured as a child.
 When this happens, they put away every religious icon they own.
 When they are especially upset, they might even smash these holy images in a fit of blind rage.
 Then they feel guilty and anxious afterwards, fearing the Netjeru will punish them for being so disrespectful.